Aurora - La Passione Italiana, Tratto Distintivo

 Since that time the company has lived to that expectation, never forgetting its roots and the passion of the its history and country.

-Cesare Verona, Managing Director, clearly has his sights on continual sales growth, expanding into markets outside Italy and increasing the blend of limited edition and high end pens as part of their line of writing instruments.
+At the time, I had the opportunity to meet with Cesare Verona, Managing Director.
+He clearly has his sights on continual sales growth, expanding into markets outside Italy and increasing the blend of limited edition and high end pens as part of their line of writing instruments.

 In 1993 Cesare joined the family business bringing his experience from working for companies in France, England and the United States.
 I mention his back ground as his enthusiasm for his company is very evident.